 In this tutorial, you will learn more about Episerver DXP previously known as DXC.
 DXP is a service Episerver provides to host your website.
 Nowadays, web hosting is predominantly moving towards the cloud.
 Episerver, as a company, is usually on the ball when it comes to new tech trends and cloud computing is no different.
 You do not need to use Episerver's hosting to host an Episerver website.
 You have options.
 The three main hosting options; are:

 A lot of companies I've spoken with are struggling to decide how to host their EpiServer project.
-Traditionally, a website was hosted on a dedicated server either internally or through a third-party provider like RackSpace, but with Azure and DXC the game has changed and maybe the traditional approach isn't right for you anymore.
-If you find yourself in this situation, then the aim of today's post is to cover some of the pro's and con's of each solution so you can make an informative decision about what is right for you.
+Traditionally, a website was hosted on a dedicated server either internally or through a third-party provider like RackSpace.
+With the release of Azure and DXP, the game has changed.
+Maybe the traditional approach isn't right for you anymore.
+If you find yourself in this situation, then the aim of today's post is to cover some of the pro's and con's of each host option so you can make an informed decision about what is right for you ️🔥️🔥️🔥

-In a traditional hosting environment, a company pays for a server that they effectively own.
-The company's website files and/or database live on the server and people within the organisation (devs/IT) have access to the box.
+In a traditional hosting environment, a company pays for a server that they own and host themselves.
+The website files and/or database live on the server and people within the organisation (devs/IT) have access to the box.
 The internal team are responsible for installing software, patching servers, and keeping the lights running.
 In essence, the internal team can do whatever they want.
-This flexibility comes at a cost, these costs include:
+This flexibility comes at a cost, the main ones being:

-- Don't scale, if you have a sudden surge in traffic it may take hours/days/weeks for you to get a new server up and running
+Scaling Issues If you have a sudden surge in traffic, it may take hours/days/weeks for you to get a new server up and running

-- It can be more expensive, a PC is capable of doing a lot of processing at the same time.
-If you run a single website instance on a server, most of the time it will be sat there waiting for things to do.
-Regardless of how busy your website is, your monthly maintenance costs will be the same.
+Server Costs: To deal with the load you need a fast and expensive server.
+If you run a single website instance on a server, most of the time the resources of the server will be sat waiting for things to do.
 If you have a very low volume of traffic then you'll be burning money on processing power that you may never need.

 A traditional hosting model isn't all bad... the benefit of using Episerver with traditional hosting include:

-In recent years, a lot of companies have heavily invested in cloud architecture and dev-ops jobs are becoming more in demand.
-In a cloud architecture, your website is hosted in a data centre, hosted and managed by someone else (Amazon, Google, Microsoft, and Rackspace).
-Instead of having a dedicated box that your company purchases and manages, your website lives on a virtual server that you rent out on a per needed basis.
+In recent years, a lot of companies have heavily invested in cloud architecture.
+Dev-op jobs are becoming more in demand.
+In cloud architecture, your website is hosted in a data centre, hosted and managed by someone else (Amazon, Google, Microsoft, and Rackspace).
+Instead of having a dedicated box that your company purchases and manages, your website lives on a virtual server or a web app that you rent out on a per needed basis.
 The advantages of this hosting are:

 Automatic: In the cloud, your virtual server or web app still lives on a physical server.
-These servers are fully managed for you, so anything like Windows updates, anti-virus, firewall upgrades are done without you needing to worry about it.
+These servers are fully managed for you, Anything like Windows updates, anti-virus, firewall upgrades are done without you needing to worry about it.
 These tasks can be done with zero downtime to your site!

 Episerver Digital Experience Cloud Service (DXC)